Today, I’m giving you some tremendous keys to a very important life hack.

 This work would be most appropriate for advanced learners.
 The original text is wonderfully rendered in Italian, so it’s a great opportunity to study how the phrases and sentences are artfully nested and structured in this piece.

 - “Il Libro della Giungla” (“The Jungle Book”) by Rudyard Kipling

 Here, Kipling’s work is rendered by the exuberant tones of Pino Insegno, who’s the dubbed Italian voice for many of your beloved characters like Diego of “Ice Age” and Aragorn in “Lord of the Rings.”

 The book is about a boy raised by a pack of wolves, who goes on to meet a bunch of pretty memorable characters which includes a tiger, panther and bear.
 Here, intermediate learners will have their Italian brought to another level by artful use of language so descriptive you’ll feel like you belong in the wild.

 Liber Liber is a non-profit organization that aims to use technology to promote cultural as well as artistic expression.
 The point is, they’re making learning media available for everybody.
-So here you’ll find many Italian audiobooks of classics like:
+So here, you’ll find many free Italian audiobooks of classics!

 - “Piccole donne” (“Little Women”) by Louisa May Alcott

 This is the story of sisters Meg, Jo, Beth and Amy, and how they deal with the different challenges in life.
 The book covers about 15 years in the life of the March family of Massachusetts, and details how poverty can shape goals and ideals.